 Where the content will be hosted and shared

 Time to decide what type of co-marketing project you're going to work on.
 Below are a few common examples to help get the wheels turning.

-An ebook is a very common form of co-marketing content because it is easy to split up the work -- someone lays out the design, someone else writes the content, etc. Below is an example of an ebook HubSpot created with the LinkedIn Sales Solutions team:
+An ebook is a very common form of co-marketing content because it is easy to split up the work — someone lays out the design, someone else writes the content, and so on.

 After the first draft is complete, send to the partner to give feedback or approve.
 Give ample time between a writing due date and a feedback due date.
 I like to give a week if I have planned far enough in advance to allow for this.

-During the content finalization period, have your promotional team begin creating the assets needed to promote the content, such as the landing page, emails, social media images, infographics, SlideShares, blog posts, etc. Since working with a partner will likely take longer than a normal content creation process, this will help to save you some time.
+During the content finalization period, have your promotional team begin creating the assets needed to promote the content, such as the shared landing page as well as emails, social media images, infographics, blog posts, etc. Since working with a partner will likely take longer than a normal content creation process, this will help to save you some time.